This section of the website has been added as part of the Council adopted Parish Plan 2.

 Age Uk County Durham held a luncheon club event on Thursday, 28 February 2019 .

 The event was being provided in association with Durham County Council and other partners.
 Age Uk are invited you to join them for a freshly cooked meal and an information roadshow.
 The aim was to lead into a regular lunch club at the Village Hall.
 Food was provided by Café Seventeen and consisted of broth and a bun with sponge pudding and custard to follow.

 Due to the success we have established a monthly Luncheon Club.
-Coxhoe Village Hall and Age Uk are organising the regular event in partnership with the East Durham Rural Corridor AAP.
-The Luncheon club takes place between the hours of 11.30am to 1.30pm and is held on the last Thursday of each month.
-The next three events are therefore on 27th June, 25th July and 28th August.
+Coxhoe Village Hall and Age Uk are organising the regular event in partnership with the East Durham Rural Corridor Area Action Partnership.
+The Luncheon club takes place between the hours of 11.30 am to 1.30 pm and is held on the last Thursday of each month.
 Two courses are available for £5 per head